Cassandra Trimnell is the founder and executive director of Sickle Cell 101 (SC101), a patient advocate, speaker and consultant.

 Markus is an avid supporter of educating and raising awareness for sickle cell.
 As a loving husband of a sickle cell warrior, he wholeheartedly aligns with Sickle Cell 101's mission.

-Markus is currently a project manager at Mercedes Benz Research and Development North America, but in his free time he volunteers his time to sickle cell projects and events.
+Markus is currently Senior UX Design Producer at Amazon Auto, but in his free time he volunteers his time to sickle cell projects and events.
 He also serves as an advisor for Sickle Cell 101.

 Markus is also fluent in French, German, and Dutch for international collaborations regarding sickle cell.